MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     You should compile the `std` named module using the same compiler settings that you intend to use with the code that imports it.
 If you have a multi-project solution, you can compile the standard library named module once, and then refer to it from all of your projects by using the [`/reference`](../build/reference/module-reference.md) compiler option.

-    Using the compiler command above, the compiler outputs two files:
+    Using the previous compiler command, the compiler outputs two files:
     - `std.ifc` is the compiled binary representation of the named module interface that the compiler consults to process the `import std;` statement.
 This is a compile-time only artifact.
 It doesn't ship with your application.
     - `std.obj` contains the implementation of the named module.
 Add `std.obj` to the command line when you compile the sample app to statically link the functionality you use from the standard library into your application.